argodev/studies/ot_survey/OT_Class_06_Manuscript.md

 > “And Samuel grew, and the Lord was with him and let none of his words fall to the ground.
 And all Israel from Dan to Beersheba knew that Samuel was established as a prophet of the Lord.”

 But then Samuel raises sons who are corrupt.
-And so Saul becomes king.
-Decline and rise.
-Eli transitions to Samuel, who transitions to Saul, who transitions to David.
-Which begs the question, is kingship gonna work?
+And so Saul becomes king.  _Decline and rise._  Eli transitions to Samuel, who transitions to Saul, who transitions to David.
+Which begs the question, is kingship going to work?
 Well, the answer is “no.”  At least not the way the people of Israel thought it would.
 The people of Israel thought the establishment of an earthly king would bring them the comfort and safety they sought, but it did not.
 The kings keep declining.
 Even David sins and falls short.

 And so, to further emphasize Israel’s need for a perfectly righteous king, God begins to deal with the people based on the faithfulness or faithlessness of their king.
 The king functions as a representative of the nation, especially when it comes to the covenant blessings and curses that God promised in Deuteronomy[^1].
 If the king is faithful, the people are blessed with prosperity and peace.
 If he sins and breaks faith with God, the people are cursed with famine and exile, just like God foretold through Moses.
 For example, listen to 2 Sam.
 21:1: “Now there was a famine in the days of David for three years, year after year.
 And David sought the face of the Lord.
 And the Lord said, ‘There is bloodguilt on Saul and on his house, because he put the Gibeonites to death.’”  *One king’s disobedience affects the whole nation*.